info201b-2022-spring/final-projects-jinnisi/README.md

 https://www.kaggle.com/datasets/leonardopena/top50spotify2019
 ## Top 50 Dataset information
 - We downladed these data files from Kaggle through a WEB URL.
-- The data collected or generated?
-Make sure to explain *who* collected the data is about the spotify charts.
-It gives insight into the track name.
+- The data collected or generated was collected by spotify and made into a Kraggle file by LEONARDO HENRIQUE.
+They collected data  about the spotify charts.
+It gives insight into the track name, artist name, genre, beats per minute, etc.
-- There are 14 observations for this data set.
+- There are 50 observations for this data set.
-- How many features are in the data?
+- There are 14 features for this data set.
-- What questions can be answered using the data in this dataset?
+- We can answer the questions regrding genre and track artist + name.